7/28/2020

 Michael Singh

 Yes.
-We are trying to expand another FAP.
-We are exploring another 12-inch FAP as well as 8-inch FAP outside of China.
+We tried to expand it under the FAPE.
+And we're exploring another 12-inch fab, okay, as well as the 8-inch fab outside of China.

 speaker

 Okay, very good.
-As we look at the September quarter and congratulations on getting to $200 million in quarterly revenue, could you maybe talk a little bit about some of the end markets that are going to drive that growth?
-I'm sure the storage and server business is going to continue to remain strong, but maybe give us the puts and takes on each end market going into the September quarter.
+And as we look at the September quarter, and congratulations on getting to $200 million in quarterly revenue, could you maybe talk a little bit about some of the end markets that's going to drive that growth?
+I mean, I'm sure the storage and server business is going to continue to remain strong, but maybe give us the puts and takes on each end market going into the September quarter.

 speaker